Lake Naroch offensive: Comparison of strength

-The Russian Northern Front was composed of the Twelfth Army, commanded by Vladimir Gorbatovsky, and the Fifth Army, commanded by Vasily Gurko.
-The force devoted to the battle in the Russian West Front was composed of the First Army, commanded by Alexander Litvinov, and the Second Army, commanded by Vladimir Vasilyevich Smirnov.
+The Russian Northern Front was composed of the 12th Army, commanded by Vladimir Gorbatovsky, and the 5th Army, commanded by Vasily Gurko.
+The force devoted to the battle in the Russian West Front was composed of the 1st Army, commanded by Alexander Litvinov, and the 2nd Army, commanded by Vladimir Vasilyevich Smirnov.
 However, before the battle commenced, Smirnov was replaced by Alexander Ragoza.

-The Russian Second Army was made up of 16 infantry and 4 cavalry divisions, 253 battalions, 133 squadrons and had 887 artillery pieces, whereas the German forces numbered 9 infantry and 3 cavalry divisions, 89 battalions, 72 squadrons and 720 guns of various calibres.
+The Russian 2nd Army was made up of 16 infantry and 4 cavalry divisions, 253 battalions, 133 squadrons and had 887 artillery pieces, whereas the German forces numbered 9 infantry and 3 cavalry divisions, 89 battalions, 72 squadrons and 720 guns of various calibres.

-On either side of Lake Naroch was the German Tenth Army, commanded by Hermann von Eichhorn.
-To the north was the Eighth Army, commanded by Otto von Below, and to the south was the Twelfth Army, commanded by Max von Fabeck.
+On either side of Lake Naroch was the German 10th Army, commanded by Hermann von Eichhorn.
+To the north was the 8th Army, commanded by Otto von Below, and to the south was the 12th Army, commanded by Max von Fabeck.

-Ragoza organized his army into three groups, with the northern group led by Mikhail Pleshkov, consisted of the I and XXVI Corps, with the I Siberian Corps.
-The central group, led by Leonid Sirelius, consisted of the XXXIV and IV Siberian Corps.
+Ragoza organized his army into three groups, with the northern group led by Mikhail Pleshkov, consisted of the 1st and 26th Army Corps, with the 1st Siberian Corps.
+The central group, led by Leonid Sirelius, consisted of the 34th Army and 4th Siberian Corps.
 The southern group, led by Pyotr Baluyev.

 Battle

 On the morning of 18 March, the Russian heavy artillery bombardment commenced in the northern and southern sectors.
 However, the bombardment proved ineffective.
-Russian assault columns found the German defenses mostly intact, and suffered terrible flanking fire.
-The Russian Second Army suffered 15,000 casualties in that first day, with no gain.
+Russian assault columns found the German defences mostly intact, and suffered terrible flanking fire.
+The Russian 2nd Army suffered 15,000 casualties in that first day, with no gain.
 On the 19th, the Russian bombardment continued, but the Russian assault again faltered, resulting in an additional 5600 casualties.
-On 21 March, the Russian assault continued with the I, XXVII and I Siberian Corps, and were able to capture the German front line.
+On 21 March, the Russian assault continued with the 1st, 27th Army and 1st Siberian Corps, and were able to capture the German front line.
 On 22 March the Russians were able to add somewhat to their modest gains.
-On 24 March, the Russian V Corps and III Siberian Corps attacked on the southern sector, but with little gain.
+On 24 March, the Russian 5th Army Corps and 3rd Siberian Corps attacked on the southern sector, but with little gain.
 On 26 March, further attack by the Russian northern sector were also ineffective.
 On 29 March, Alexeyev ordered an end to the Russian assault.

 Results

 The whole operation turned out to be an utter failure, as it abated the Russians' morale without providing any help to the French, and has become a shining example of the use of a widely known World War I method of war, the human wave attack.
-Huge masses of people were continuously sent into the battle over and over again in the same place of the enemy front.
+Huge masses of men were continuously sent into the battle over and over again in the same place of the enemy front.
 Eventually, the attack on the German positions was brought to a halt because, as General Evert noted in his order issued on 30 March, it had not led to "decisive results" and "the onset of warm weather and abundant rains" had turned much of the area into swamps.